 - a.
 Costs of the creation, expansion and maintenance of biobanks; - b.
 Research costs associated with the investigation of the scientific questions addressed.

 The SNSF may authorise transfers between cost categories during the grant period.

-Costs generated by project partners must be minor in comparison with the total budget of the project.
+Costs generated by project partners should comprise only a small share of the total budget of the project.

 8. Evaluation process and criteria